JagdishPatil2111/ML-Elective-Theory-Practical/README.md

  6) Write a python program to implement Naïve Bayes Classifier.
  7) Write a python program to plot Receiver Operating Characteristics (ROC) curves.
  8) Write a python program for Multivariate Regression Modeling.
+ 9) Write a python program for Linear Regression using Gradient Descent algorithm.